 We only source products from companies with robust ethical standards.
 The majority of the garments that we source are from Stanley/Stella or Continental Clothing - both of these suppliers are certified with the Fair Wear Foundation.
 Our main garment supplier researched their whole supply chain and achieved vegan accreditation because we asked them to.

 Ethical Trading works both ways – we like to work with people that share our values and there are some businesses that we have refused to work with as we don’t want to support their unethical practices.

 We have been reducing the amount of plastic used in our processes for at least a decade.
 Examples include: having our screens specially made with a wider block of glue around the edge to reduce the masking tape required, using recycled paper stickers for consignment labels rather than using plastic wallets that are stuck to the side of the box, re-using packaging and using paper bubble wrap, paper tape and recycled garment boxes to send out orders.
 We have requested that our suppliers to move over to plastic-free packaging and, until this happens, will re-use or recycle all packaging responsibly.

 We bank with the Co-operative Bank so that our values extend to our finances, ensuring that our money does not fund state organisations in countries where there is a high degree of concern about a lack of human rights, or businesses with unethical practises such as tobacco manufacturers or arms dealers.
 We also have an account with the Ecology Building Society, who are helping to build a greener society through sustainable residential & commercial mortgages, funded by ethical savings accounts like ours.

 1. To reduce our average monthly waste (measured against output) by 25% from the September 2019 to September 2020.

 2. To partner with a local tree planting scheme and show our support through donations and volunteer time.

-3. To develop the first UK plastic-free embroidery service, to be in operation by November 2020
+3. To develop our embroidery service, to be in full operation by November 2020

 4. To achieve Soil Association certification by November 2020